dhbw-ka-pm/mentalmodels-for-teams/eisenhower_matrix/eisenhower.md

 The Eisenhower principle sounds simple in theory, but in practice there are always challenges:

--often new tasks are constantly being created, so the time planning doesn't always work well -Depending on the perspective and context, the tasks can be listed different -Not everyone likes to work in a synchronized, 100% structured way -Short, urgent tasks are left behind, even if their checking off the list helps with productivity -The use of the matrix on a daily basis can time-consuming
+- often new tasks are constantly being created, so the time planning doesn't always work well
+- Depending on the perspective and context, the tasks can be listed different
+- Not everyone likes to work in a synchronized, 100% structured way
+- Short, urgent tasks are left behind, even if their checking off the list helps with productivity
+- The use of the matrix on a daily basis can time-consuming

 ## Sources